ohmvaghela/Learn/javaEnterpriceEdition/spring_boot_secutiy.md

     - Set cookies with the SameSite attribute to control cross-origin requests.
       - Strict: Only first-party requests can use cookies.
       - Lax: Allows cookies for top-level navigation but not for third-party embedded requests.

-## Spring Security
-- Each request goes through following chain
-  1. Request enter filter chain
-  2. Then authentication : Identify is user is valid
-  3. Then authorization : check if user has access to perticular resource
-- Provides security against some common threats and more
-  - CSRF (Cross-Site Request Forgery)
-  - XSS (Cross-Site Scripting)
-  - Session Fixation
-  - Clickjacking
-- Easily integrate with third party

-## Spring Security Filter Chain
-- Series of security filters applied to incomming HTTP request
-- It helps in authentication and authorization of request based on security config
-- When spring security is enabled, `FilterChainProxy` in the web is enabled.
-  - This deligates the request handling of a perticular url to required FliterChain
-- ### Terminologies
-  - `Filter` : Spring has some predefined filters like AuthenticationFilter, AuthorizationFilter
-  - `FilterChainProxy` : Main entrypoint in for spring security
-    - this object manages multiple multiple `SecurityFilterChain`
-  - `SecurityFilterChain` : Each chain has
-    - Matching condition : url pattern
-    - List of filters for each matching pattern
-  - Execution Order : Order of execution of security filter

 ## Dependencies